Merchant Agreement

 Upon termination:

 IMPORTANT: Termination does not relieve you of any obligations incurred before termination.
-You remain liable for all chargebacks, refunds, fees, and other obligations indefinitely.
+As an Organizer, you remain liable for all chargebacks, refunds, fees, and other obligations indefinitely.
+A Participant (a Debater or Host) does not carry such ongoing liability: a Participant's exposure for chargebacks, refunds, and payment disputes is limited to the forfeiture of their share of the Net Payout Pool, as described in Section 9.1.

 16. Miscellaneous Provisions